The help and man Commands

 help Command

-command is like a quick reference guide for built-in shell commands.
-It's perfect when you need a fast reminder of how to use commands like cd
+The help command is like a quick reference guide for built-in shell commands.
+It's perfect when you need a fast reminder of how to use commands like cd, echo, or pwd.

 When to Use help